 Management Incentive Plan.
-As previously noted, 15% of each named executive officer's earned MIP bonus for a particular year is mandatorily deferred and the deferred amount is then paid out equally over the following three years.
+As previously discussed under the section heading Annual Incentives above, 15 percent of each named executive officer's earned MIP bonus for a particular year is mandatorily deferred and the deferred amount is then paid out equally over the following three years.
 In the event of a change in control, death or disability, such amounts would vest and be paid out in a single lump sum within 30 days.
 If an executive officer leaves prior to payment of any deferred MIP bonus amount, such amounts are forfeited.

-Fee and Source of Business Plan.
+Fee and Source of Business Plan (FSOB Plan).
 Our consultants also must defer 15 percent of the annual bonus amounts earned under the Company's FSOB Plan which is our compensation plan that covers all partners in a consultant role and provides a tiered payout based on the revenue credits earned by the consultant for both origination of new business and for execution of client service engagements.
 The deferred amount is then paid out equally over the following three years.
 If an executive officer leaves prior to payment of any deferred FSOB bonus amount, such amounts are forfeited.

-The named executive officers had the following deferred amounts outstanding at December 31, 2014 under either our MIP or FSOB Program:
+The named executive officers had the following deferred amounts outstanding at December 31, 2015 under either our MIP or FSOB Plan: